viet34tqc/notebook/interview.md

 Let's say you have two components, parent and child component.
 Parent component has a button to unmount the child component.
 Inside child component, we call API and update a state inside.
 When the child component is requesting API, click the toggle button to unmount child component, then there is a chance that you will encountered an error: `Can't perform a React state update on unmounted component`.
 That's because your asynchronous request hasn't been resolved yet when the component is unmounted.
 So, when the request is resolved, it update the state of unmounted component.

+Another case is when we type into an input and call API.
+If we type too fast, there would be multiple request to be sent, the result might come in different order than you expected => race condition.

 To fix the problem, we have two methods: